Professional insights:

 Chief of Police

 The chief of police is usually highest-ranking level in the chain-of-command, although some larger metropolitan departments may also have a commissioner or superintendent.
 The chief of police functions as the chief administrator of the police department and is responsible for all police operations in all divisions and units.
-Police chiefs are generally highly experienced and high-ranking members of the police force who are appointed to the position by the mayor or other government official.
+Police chiefs are generally highly experienced and high-ranking members of the police force who are appointed to the position by the mayor or another government official.

-In some police organizations, the chief of police, sheriff, or other highest-ranking official is an elected position.
+In some police organizations, the chief of police, sheriff or other highest-ranking official is an elected position.

-• Direct the development and implementation of goals, policies, and procedures for the department
+• Direct the development and implementation of goals, policies and procedures for the department

-• Assess and recommend needs for staffing, training, equipment, and organizational changes
+• Assess and recommend needs for staffing, training, equipment and organizational changes

 • Represent the police department in government meetings and coordinate with other city services